10 Cyber Security Threats Facing Businesses Today

 3. Zero-Day Threats: Software isn’t perfect right off the bat.
 Every program installs harbors security holes, called vulnerabilities, which hackers and cybercriminals can exploit.
 When they find a vulnerability and abuse it before the software developers can issue a fix for it, it’s considered a zero-day threat.
 Once the hackers get the ball rolling and use a program’s vulnerability to deliver ransomware or inject malicious code that’s a zero-day exploit.
 Imagine employees opening a Word document file and then it launches ransomware onto the system.

 4. Meltdown and Spectre: Meltdown and Spectre are essentially vulnerabilities inside processor chips.
 What merits special mention for both vulnerabilities is that because there is an inherent flaw inside processors and it exists within such a low level of the system it’s hard to defend against hackers determined to exploit it.
-Hackers and malware engineers who take advantage of Meltdown and Spectre will be able to bypass current cyber security measures without issue.
+Hackers and malware engineers who take advantage of Meltdown and Spectre will be able to bypass current security measures without issue.
 They will also gain access to restricted parts of a computer’s memory and gain access to the user’s sensitive information.

 5. IoT Malware: Sooner or later homes and businesses will host their own smart environments.
 They’ll employ sensors to gain information about the temperature, use apps to control the lighting, and attach energy-efficient cameras to monitor security.
 The problem is the firmware of these smart devices is also riddled with vulnerabilities.
 Hackers can exploit these vulnerabilities to control these smart devices.
 Imagine hackers switching lights off offices, halting power from flowing through smart plugs, or simply watching you from your smart surveillance system.